Tuesday, August 11, 2009

-Leaf Cuttings of Sedum
+Rooting Leaf Cuttings of Sedums

 Every now and then there is a plant that will root from the leaves, like Asiatic lilies I wrote about earlier in the year.
 Sedums are another one of those kinds of plants.
-Recently I rooted several cuttings of 'Autumn Joy' sedum and another sedum I don't know the name of but bears a resemblance to Sedum seiboldii.
+Recently I rooted several cuttings of ‘Autumn Joy’ sedum and another sedum I don’t know the name of but bears a resemblance to Sedum seiboldii.
 You might ask why would you take leaf cuttings when stem cuttings will work just fine?
 Good question!
 The answer is simple you can root many more leaves than you can stems!
-Since sedums grow fairly quickly (at least these varieties do) there are very few disadvantages to rooting the leaves.
+Since sedums grow fairly quickly (at least these varieties do) there are very few disadvantages to rooting leaf cuttings of sedums.

-Rob of Our French Garden points out in the comments below that when the sedums are blooming you can take leaf cuttings without losing the blooms!
+Rob of Our French Garden points out in the comments below that when the sedums are blooming you can take leaf cuttings without losing the blooms.

 Here's all you have to do to get the sedum leaves to root: